 Everbridge has global market penetration but it faces competition from established firms like Juvare, which owns WebEOC, an extremely widely used emergency management software.
 And there are a plethora of smaller competitors in mass notification, though Everbridge’s cell broadcast and location-based SMS solutions cannot be replicated by all of them.

-As you can see below, Everbridge's revenue growth has been solid over the last two years, growing from $86.6 million in Q2 FY2021 to $110.6 million this quarter.
+As you can see below, Everbridge's revenue growth has been unremarkable over the last two years, growing from $102.8 million in Q4 FY2021 to $115.8 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Everbridge's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 70.1% in Q2.
+Everbridge's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 71.2% in Q4.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Everbridge's free cash flow came in at $9 thousand in Q2, turning positive over the last year.
+Everbridge's free cash flow came in at $24.69 million in Q4, up 440% year on year.